 fish crow (heard throughout the video): short, nasal “cah” or “cah-ah”

 northern cardinal (heard at :66 seconds): high, clear, sometimes slurred whistle, “woit woit woit chew chew chew chew chew”

 At the park (or in your area if you are in a part of the US where these birds frequent), you can hear some birds almost any time of day, like the red-eyed vireo.
 But, for the best performance you should hit the trail or be outdoors early in the morning.
 There is sometimes also a second peak of singing in the early evening if you’re not an “early bird”!
 Perhaps you’ll be lucky enough to catch a concert of multiple species, including some of the best singers like the wood thrush, Swainson’s thrush, or the hermit thrush, which is only a winter resident here, with their magical, flute-like voices.

-To help you identify other Arkansas birds and their songs, check out the web site, Birds of Arkansas.
 The Cornell Lab of Ornithology All About Birds Guide and their free Merlin mobile app are other great resources to learn about birds and their songs.
 Cornell has a number of live bird cameras that you can check out too.
-Finally, be sure to watch our online calendar of events for guided interpretive programs at the park on a variety of topics, and stop by our gift shop at the park visitor center to purchase a variety of field guides and other nature-oriented books.
+Finally, check out our calendar of events for guided interpretive programs at the park on a variety of topics, and stop by our gift shop at the park visitor center to purchase a variety of field guides and other nature-oriented books.

 We’re grateful that our State Parks like Hobbs help preserve diverse habitats for our many species of birds.
 As the spring progresses, some species continue their migration further north to their breeding areas.
 Those that stay here sing less frequently, as they spend most of their time feeding hungry chicks.
 So, enjoy the dawn chorus of birds while you can until the next spring!